 I beamed with pleasure watching Gailene Stock, Australian-born director of the Royal Ballet School, presenting a scholarship to the School to Joan Sebastian Zamora in the recently released ballet documentary First Position.
 Stock radiated pleasure as she made the presentation and, judging by Zamora’s dancing in the documentary, she chose well.
 A native of Colombia, Zamora has wonderful stage presence, is a fabulous turner, has great feet and beautifully proportioned limbs and is very good-looking and filled with determination to succeed.
-Watch him in rehearsal here.
+Watch him in rehearsal on the link below.

 But I was saddened to hear, on my return from this afternoon excursion, that Stock is unwell.
 Here is the official Royal Ballet School announcement: